-Accommodation available as from Spring 2017.
+Accommodation available as from Summer 2017.
 Please contact the hotel for more information.

 The Fourth is a 21st century meeting-place that brings together different generations and people from all walks of life.
 The hotel juxtaposes old and new, connects poetry and cutting-edge technology, and sets the future against a backdrop of history.
 The name The Fourth is a reference to the building’s rich and chequered history: it began life as a guildhall in 1479, became a theatre in 1817, a national bank in 1930, and has now embarked on its fourth incarnation as a beautiful hotel.